Best 5 Gold and Silver Mutual Funds in India (2026)

 What are Gold and Silver Mutual Funds?

-• You invest money in a mutual fund.
+You invest money in a mutual fund.

-• The fund invests that money into an ETF.
+The fund invests in an ETF.

-Why Invest in Commodity Mutual Funds?
+Why Invest in Gold and Silver Mutual Funds?

 Well, much advice simply says “for diversification,” but that does not explain when or why you actually need these funds.